 For instance, the court of the Partyzanski district of Minsk refused to release Belsat journalist Ihar Illiash.

 Ina Studzinskaya, a Radio Liberty journalist who was detained on 16 July, is not allowed to see her lawyer.
 The journalist went on a hunger strike.

-On the evening of 21 July, it became known that Yahor Martsinovich, editor-in-chief of the Nasha Niva newspaper, and his colleague Andrei Skurko, the head of the advertising and marketing department, had been transferred to the pre-trial detention center on Valadarskaha Street on the order of the Investigative Committee.
+On the evening of 21 July, it became known that Yahor Martsinovich, editor-in-chief of the Nasha Niva newspaper, and his colleague Andrei Skurko, the head of the advertising and marketing department, had been transferred to the pre-trial detention center No. 1 on Valadarskaha Street on the order of the Investigative Committee.
 Martsinovich and Skurko have been in custody since 8 July.
 Skurko suffers from diabetes.
 His lawyer says that he has lost a lot of weight recently.
 Martsinovich was beaten during the arrest: an ambulance was called for him to the Investigative Committee, diagnosing him with a head injury.